 After these steps, you’re all set to put on makeup, if that’s your thing.

 At night, you’re focused on cleaning and repairing your skin.
 Here’s how you can do that:

-Makeup remover: “Most cleansers aren’t going to take off all of our makeup, so it’s not a bad idea to do a makeup remover first,” Dr. Khetarpal says.
-There are a number of products that can remove makeup, including wipes, micellar water or balms.
+- Makeup remover: “Most cleansers aren’t going to take off all of our makeup, so it’s not a bad idea to do a makeup remover first,” Dr. Khetarpal says.
+Several products can remove makeup, including wipes, micellar water, or balms.

 “Just because something is very expensive, that doesn’t mean it going to help your skin.
 And just because something is natural doesn’t mean you can’t be allergic to it.”